The last remaining exit for Gazans is through Egypt. Here’s why Cairo is reluctant to open it | KRDO

 The last remaining exit for Gazans is through Egypt.
 Here’s why Cairo is reluctant to open it

-(CNN) — Egypt is facing mounting pressure to act as neighboring Gaza gets pummeled by Israeli strikes after last weekend’s brutal assault in Israel by Hamas.
+(CNN) — Egypt is facing mounting pressure to act as neighboring Gaza gets pummeled by Israeli strikes after October 7’s brutal assault in Israel by Hamas.

 In the wake of the Hamas attacks, Israel closed its two border crossings with Gaza and imposed a “complete siege” on the territory, blocking supplies of fuel, electricity and water.